trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 Sorting algorithms (merge, quick)
 - Randomized algorithms
 Quick sort
 - Dynamic programming: the solutions to subproblems are mostly similar, hence can be reused to tremendously speedup computation.
+The term dynamic programming is closer to data tabulation than to programming due to a historial reason.
 	+ Max-weight independent set (textbook problem)
 	+ Fractional knapsack problem
 - Greedy method: relies on the **local** optimal subtructure property of the problem.